SpaceCadetAlba/NMP-Evaluation-Method/README.md

 # NMP Evaluation Method

-A DAW-based approach to network music performance audio system evaluation
+This repository is associated with the publication "A DAW-based approach to immersive audio system evaluation in Network Music Performance contexts".
+This paper was presented at the 2023 AES International Conference on Spatial and Immersive Audio.

 # Summary